 14.1.
-Basic Model
+Simple Model

-This database schema model stores node properties as opaque records and children as transparent records.
+This database schema model stores node properties as opaque records in the same row as transparent values like the node's namespace, local name, and same-name-sibling index.
 Large property values are stored separately.

 The set of tables used in this model includes: